JicoDotNet/Expense-Management-Bucket/README.md

 - **Write Tests:** If the project has tests, add tests for your changes to ensure they work as expected.
 - **Pull Request:** Submit a pull request to the original repository.
 Fill in the provided PR template with details of your changes.
 - **Code Review:** Be open to feedback and make requested changes during the code review process.

-Remember to always read the project’s CONTRIBUTING.md file, if one exists, as it will contain specific guidelines tailored for the project’s needs.
+Remember to always read the project’s CONTRIBUTING.md file, as it will contain specific guidelines tailored for the project’s needs.
 You are open to contribute.
 Happy contributing! 🚀

 ## Versioning & Change log
 We use SemVer for versioning.
 For the versions available, see the [tags on this repository](https://github.com/JicoDotNet/Expense-Management-Bucket).